gidariss/FeatureLearningRotNet/README.md

 ### ImageNet and Places205 experiments
 * In order to train (in an unsupervised way) a RotNet model with AlexNet-like architecture on the **ImageNet** training images and then evaluate object classifiers (for the ImageNet and Places205 classification tasks) on top of the RotNet-based learned features see the [run_imagenet_based_unsupervised_feature_experiments.sh](https://github.com/gidariss/FeatureLearningRotNet/blob/master/run_imagenet_based_unsupervised_feature_experiments.sh) script.
 * In order to train (in an unsupervised way) a RotNet model with AlexNet-like architecture on the **Places205** training images and then evaluate object classifiers (for the ImageNet and Places205 classification tasks) on top of the RotNet-based learned features see the [run_places205_based_unsupervised_feature_experiments.sh](https://github.com/gidariss/FeatureLearningRotNet/blob/master/run_places205_based_unsupervised_feature_experiments.sh) scritp.

+### Download the already trained RotNet model
+* In order to download the RotNet model (with AlexNet architecture) trained on the ImageNet training images using the current code, go to: [ImageNet_RotNet_AlexNet_pytorch](https://mega.nz/#!n81AnC6L!xTbo_D3xd7QOpOSG1UFSChmDr8mbcuWbVjhQMaC4yoE).
+Note that:
+  1. The model is saved in pytorch format.
+  2. It is not the same as the one used in the paper and probably will give (slightly) different outcomes (in the ImageNet and Places205 classification tasks that it was tested it gave better results than the paper's model).
+  3. It expects RGB images that their pixel values are normalized with the following mean RGB values `mean_rgb = [0.485, 0.456, 0.406]` and std RGB values `std_rgb = [0.229, 0.224, 0.225]`.
+Prior to normalization the range of the image values must be [0.0, 1.0].